codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 -------------------

 The ``addColumn()`` method is used to modify an existing table.
-It accepts the same field array as above, and can be used for an unlimited number of additional fields.
+It accepts the same field array as :ref:`Creating Tables <adding-fields>`, and can be used for an unlimited number of additional fields.

 .. literalinclude:: forge/022.php